-The differences between the paper and thin layer chromatography are due to the following properties which include:
+The differences between the paper and thin layer chromatography are due to the following properties like:

 - The principle for the particle separation